 How would you feel going around an ancient Indian village that takes you back to the 7th century?
 A village in the midst of a river that requires you to cross it to move from one side to another?

-If you have ever lived in India and love historical places and the ruins, you must have for sure learned about this ancient village.
+If you live or have been in India and enjoy historical places & the ruins, you must have for sure heard about this ancient village – Hampi.
 And if you have been planning to go visit yourself, don’t wait.

 There are numerous blogs that will apprise you about the whereabouts of Hampi; Best things to do in Hampi, or how to reach Hampi.
-So I prefer to concentrate on sharing my experience instead.
-And yes I was traveling Solo.
-I reached here from Chennai taking a train to Hospet and then took a local bus that dropped me to Hampi.
+So I would rather prefer to concentrate on sharing my experience instead.
+I reached here solo from Chennai taking a train to Hospet and then took a local bus that dropped me to Hampi.

-I had connected with one of the wanderer friend who passed me a contact for a budget stay option which cost me around 400/- Rs per night just near to the Virupaksha Temple.
+I had connected with one of the traveller-cum-blogger friend who passed me a contact for a budget stay option which costed me around 400/- Rs per night just near to the Virupaksha Temple.
 The first thing I did was left my bag to the room and went straight to check the temple out.
-I liked how the traditional local songs were played in the temple which added some charm to the place.
+I liked how the traditional local songs were played inside the temple which added some charm to the place.
+Anywhere near to the temple has a appealing vibe and compels us to visit the temple.
 It was more of a classic aura that would fill you with some kind of tranquility.
-Even though I was Solo, I never actually missed the need to a companion of someone to talk to.
+Even though I was alone, I never actually missed the need to a companion of someone to talk to.
 I chose a small nearby restaurant for my lunch/dinner and most of the times I asked for a local thali.

 There are several temples, monuments spread across both the sides of the Tungabhadra river that one may check out on bikes.
-I would say rent out bikes on your own.
-Hampi is a small place and moving around with the help of a map is quite exciting.
+I would suggest to rent out bikes to explore around.
+Hampi is a small place and moving around with the help of a map would be quite exciting.

 I would add the lines I wrote in my diary on “Silence”: